 2.c.
 Assessment of to what extent the information reviewed under (b) meets the needs for monitoring set out in paragraph 2 of Article 22 of the Minamata Convention on Mercury, and outline of options to enhance comparability and completeness of the information

-Conclusion: The data available through existing monitoring programs partially meets the needs for monitoring under Article 22 of the Minamata Convention on Mercury, however a number of limitations and gaps were identified.
+Conclusion: The data available through existing monitoring programs partially meets the needs for monitoring under Article 22 of the Minamata Convention on Mercury, however a number of limitations and gaps were identified\.

 Air